evan-king/node-primitive-enum/README.md

 evenEnum.map; // => {a: 2, b: 4}
 ```

-### Input Restrictions
+### Limitations

 By design, primitive-enum does not allow the same value to be used as two different keys
 nor as two different values.
 Future support for explicit enum property aliases is plausible
 but not planned.
-Additionally, no value may be used as both enum key and enum value, except
+Additionally, no same value may be used as both enum key and enum value,
-in the case of matching key-value pairs where key == value.
-This is partly to enforce good
+except in the case of matching key-value pairs where key == value.
+This is partly to enforce
-enum-defining conventions, and partly to ensure reliability of the most convenient means of
+good enum-defining conventions, and partly to minimize drawbacks of using the most convenient
-performing enum lookups which support keys and values interchangeably.
+means of performing enum lookups - which works with keys and values interchangeably.

-Lastly, all keys are expected to be strings, and values expected to be simple primitives,
-castable to strings.
+Lastly, all enum keys and values are expected to be simple primitives, castable to strings.
+Instead supplying custom objects which cast to (unique) strings should also work, but is not
+explicitly supported at this time.